-The worst part of Prohibition was that most all of the great bartenders either changed professions or jumped the pond to practice their craft in Europe.
+The worst part of Prohibition was that almost all of the great bartenders either changed professions or jumped the pond to practice their craft in Europe.
 Distilleries, breweries, and most wineries were boarded up or torn down.
 The available liquor was barely drinkable, and with no regulation or regard for public health, often toxic.
-Which brings up another falsehood of the time, that Prohibition era bartenders created cocktails to mask the horrible taste of the booze.
+Which brings up another falsehood of the time, that Prohibition-era bartenders created cocktails to mask the horrible taste of the booze.
 Fact is, cheap mixers were born from a need to hide bad liquor.
-Raw consumption and fast money drove the bar business, not fresh squeezed juices and fancy garnishes.
+Raw consumption and fast money drove the bar business, not freshly squeezed juices and fancy garnishes.
 The craft of the cocktail was lost.

 Modern Cocktail Culture was born during Prohibition.
-Before it’s start on January 16th, 1920, women were not allowed in bars/saloons.
+Before it started, on January 16th, 1920, women were not allowed in bars/saloons.
 During the thirteen years of Prohibition, organized crime took over production and distribution of our beloved alcohol.
 With no legal obligations in site, and little social concerns, their underground bars let in the ladies to drink right next to the men.
 How dare they (cough, cough).
-Add highly energized jazz music to the act of being a law breaker, and the Roaring Twenties were on their way to infamy!
+Add highly energized jazz music to the act of being a lawbreaker, and the Roaring Twenties were on their way to infamy!
 There was no looking back!!!

 - February 13th, 1826 The American Temperance Society was founded